-6.2 Proposal Review: Milestone One
+6.2 Proposal Review

-The committee chair always reviews the proposal manuscript first.
-When the chair is satisfied with the proposal and has given approval, the chair disseminates the proposal manuscript to the committee member for feedback.
+The committee chair continuously reviews the proposal manuscript.
+When the chair is satisfied with the proposal and has given approval, the chair disseminates the manuscript to the committee member for feedback.
 Committee member reviews can take up to two weeks.
-Whichever member of the committee is serving as the methodologist will provide feedback on the manuscript, with a specific focus on the proposed research methods.
-Once the committee is satisfied with the proposal, the chair will send it to SCADissertationRev@liberty.edu for a review by the Online Chair.
+Whichever committee member is serving as the methodologist will provide feedback on the manuscript, with a specific focus on the proposed research methods.
+Once the committee is satisfied with the proposal, the chair will send it to SCADissertation@liberty.edu for review by the Online Chair.

-.
 A director review can take up to two weeks.
-No proposal defense can take place without approval from the Online Chair.
+No proposal defense can take place without approval from dissertation chair and the Online Chair.

-The candidate should expect that the proposal manuscript will go through multiple revisions before a proposal is approved for a proposal defense.
-Candidates should contact the Dissertation Coordinator if two weeks is exceeded or the committee chair becomes unresponsive.
+The candidate should expect the proposal manuscript to go through multiple revisions before a proposal is approved for proposal defense.
+Candidates should contact the Dissertation Coordinator if two weeks is exceeded, or the committee chair becomes unresponsive.
 The committee chair should contact the Dissertation Coordinator if the committee member is not responsive.
 Once the chair and the committee member decide the candidate is ready for a proposal defense and the proposal has passed the Online Chair review, the candidate may move forward with scheduling a proposal defense.